So, you have confirmed that you have a rat in your house!

 Consider Different Traps

-Snap traps can also miss if the Rat is quick enough.
-That allows to Rat to take the bait and feast on it!
+Snap traps can also miss if the rat is quick enough.
+That allows the rat to take the bait and feast on it!

 The only problem is where they go to die.
-Preferably, they will go outside, however, if they die around your house the first sign is usually a pungent stench.
+Preferably, they will go outside; however, if they die around your house, the first sign is usually a pungent stench.

 Prepare For Battle

 You must be prepared before you even set foot in any spaces where the rats might be hiding (loft, basement, etc.).